Keeping records of disclosures under the Telecommunications Act 1997

 Overview

-Generally, the Telecommunications Act 1997 (Telecommunications Act) prohibits the disclosure of information obtained during the supply of telecommunications services.[1]
-However, both the Telecommunications Act and the Telecommunications (Interception and Access) Act 1979 (TIA Act) contain exceptions to this general prohibition that enables telecommunication service providers to disclose information in limited circumstances.
+Generally, the Telecommunications Act prohibits the disclosure of information obtained during the supply of telecommunications services.[1]
+However, both the Telecommunications Act and the Telecommunications (Interception and Access) Act 1979 (TIA Act) contain exceptions to this general prohibition that enables telecommunications service providers to disclose information in limited circumstances.

 The Office of the Australian Information Commissioner (OAIC) is responsible for monitoring compliance with the record keeping requirements contained in Part 13, Division 5 of the Telecommunications Act.[2]